ballerina-attic/ballerina-www/website/two-column-pages/docs/learn.md

 ### How to Run and Deploy Ballerina Services

-[How to Deploy and Run Ballerina Services](/learn/how-to-deploy-and-run-ballerina-programs/) provides an overview of all the deployment and runtime options available in Ballerina.
+[How to Deploy and Run Ballerina Services](/learn/how-to-deploy-and-run-ballerina-programs/) provides an overview of how to configure your runtime services and to generate deployment artifacts for various targets including Docker and Kubernetes.

 ### How to Observe Ballerina Services